ffirg/HashiVaultRole/README.md

 Heavily based on the excellent work done by https://github.com/MiteshSharma/AnsibleVaultRole (many thanks!)

-This Ansile Role for Hashicorp Vault will download/install/config an initial Vault.
+This Ansible Role for Hashicorp Vault will download/install/configure an initial Vault.

 It is designed to be used during Ansible Workshops so we can demonstrate the integration with Ansible Tower.